-Validation Protocol Table 5: Resolution of Corrective Action and Clarification Requests Report clarifications and corrective action requests Ref. to checklist question in tables 2, 3 and 4 Validation conclusion If the conclusions from the Validation are either a Corrective Action Request or a Clarification Request, these should be listed in this section.
-Reference to the checklist question number in Tables 2, 3 and 4 where the Corrective Action Request or Clarification Request is explained. project participants during the communications with the validation team This section should summarise the validation team's responses and final conclusions.
+Validation Protocol Table 5: Resolution of Corrective Action and Clarification Requests Report clarifications and corrective action requests Ref. to checklist question in tables 2, 3 and 4 Summary of project owner response Validation conclusion If the conclusions from the Validation are either a Corrective Action Request or a Clarification Request, these should be listed in this section.
+Reference to the checklist question number in Tables 2, 3 and 4 where the Corrective Action Request or Clarification Request is explained.
+The responses given by the Client or other project participants during the communications with the validation team should be summarised in this section.
+This section should summarise the validation team's responses and final conclusions.
 The conclusions should also be included in Tables 2,3 and 4, under "Final Conclusion".